iree-org/iree-llvm-sandbox/experimental/iterators/README.md

 Database systems (both relational and non-relational) typically express their computations as transformations of streams of data in order to reduce data movement between slow and fast memory (e.g., between DRAM and CPU cache).
-Transformations are typically made composable through an "iterator" interface:
-Each iterator produces a stream of data that can be consumed "downstream" one element at a time, and, in turn, consumes the streams from its zero or more "upstream" iterators to do so -- without knowing anything about its upstream and downstream iterators.
-Each iterator may have complex control flow logic, often depending on the data that it consumes, and can manage its own state.
-The iterator interface, thus, passes data *and* control: when one iterator asks its upstream iterator for the next element, it passes control to that iterator, which returns the control together with the next element.
+They typically do so with "iterators" that are quite similar to those in Python, and pretty much for the same reason.
+First, having all transformations implement some iterator interface makes them composable: Each iterator produces a stream of data that can be consumed "downstream" one element at a time, and, in turn, consumes the streams from its zero or more "upstream" iterators to do so -- without knowing anything about its upstream and downstream iterators.
+This helps isolating the control flow of each iterator, which may be complex, as well as its state.
+Like in Python, the iterator interface also allows for interleaved execution of many different computations steps py passing data *and* control: when one iterator asks its upstream iterator for the next element, it passes control to that iterator, which returns the control together with the next element.
 By limiting the number of in-flight elements to essentially one, this minimizes the overall state and thus data movement.

 TODO(ingomueller): explain Volcano iterator interface